youngconnorr/PathFinder/README.md

 # Path Finder 🌍✈️

-Welcome to Travel Planner, a web application that helps you easily plan your travel itinerary! 📅
+Welcome to Path Finder, a web application that helps you easily plan your travel itinerary! 📅

 ## Technologies Used 💻